Androscoggin River Inspires Clean Water Act

 As many people know, the Androscoggin became so polluted that it inspired U.S. Senator Edmund Muskie, who grew up near the river in Rumford, to draft and provide the necessary leadership to secure passage of the Clean Water Act of 1972.
 Less well known is the fact that state-based conservation groups like the Natural Resources Council of Maine (NRCM) helped create vital early support and momentum for national action to address the sorry state of our polluted waterways.

-In 2022, we are celebrating the 50th anniversary of the Clean Water Act (CWA).
-During the CWA's 50th anniversary year, the Maine Legislature will vote on a bill to upgrade more than 800 miles of Maine's waterways, including sections of the Androscoggin, to improve water quality.
+In 2022, we celebrated the 50th anniversary of the Clean Water Act (CWA).
+During the CWA's 50th anniversary year, the Maine Legislature passed a bill to upgrade more than 800 miles of Maine's waterways, including sections of the Androscoggin, to improve water quality.
 Read NRCM's testimony on this bill.

 Androscoggin River Water Pollution